US staffer suffers brain injury after 'sound' incident in China - Journal du Cameroun

 The victims suffered headaches, hearing loss, disorientation and some loss of cognitive ability.

-Initially officials suspected the Americans had been targeted by some sort of acoustic weapon, although in public senior officials were more cautious, speaking of “health attacks”.
-Media reports have suggested that the FBI has not been able to verify any evidence to support the sonic weapon theory.
+Initially officials suspected the Americans had been targeted by some sort of acoustic weapon.
+But so far no evidence has been made public to support that theory, and Pompeo did not suggest the State Department understood the cause yet.

-The US government has held Cuba responsible, arguing that Raul Castro’s authoritarian state must have either carried out the assaults or at least known who was behind them.

-The incident prompted the United States last year to withdraw more than half of its personnel at the embassy in Havana, which reopened in 2015 as the two nations re-established diplomatic relations that had ruptured in 1961.
+The incident prompted the United States to withdraw more than half of its personnel from the embassy in Havana, just two years after it had reopened as part of a restoration of full diplomatic relations.

 Canada announced last month that it was bringing home the families of its diplomats in Cuba after a year-long investigation into the illness failed to reveal a cause.